ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "Write your plans in pencil and give God the eraser."
+  "Pure, holy simplicity confounds all the wisdom of this world and the wisdom of the flesh."
-<br>— Paulo Coelho
+<br>— Francis of Assisi
 </blockquote>
 </h3>